 Today, average eight-year-olds are better able to identify cartoon characters than native species, such as beetles and oak trees, in their own community.
 The rate at which doctors prescribe antidepressants to children has doubled in the last five years, and recent studies show that too much computer use spells trouble for the developing mind.
 Nature-deficit disorder is not a medical condition; it is a description of the human costs of alienation from nature.
 This alienation damages children and shapes adults, families, and communities.
 There are solutions, though, and they’re right in our own backyards.
-Last child in the Woods is the first book to bring together cutting-edge research showing that direct exposure to nature is essential for healthy childhood development-physical, emotional, and spiritual.
+Last Child in the Woods. is the first book to bring together cutting-edge research showing that direct exposure to nature is essential for healthy childhood development-physical, emotional, and spiritual.
 What’s more, nature is a potent therapy for depression, obesity, and ADHD.
-Environment-based education dramatically improves standardized test scores and grade point averages and develops skills in problem solving, critical thinking, and decision making.
+Environment-based education dramatically improves standardized test scores and grade point averages and develops skills in problem-solving, critical thinking, and decision making.
 Even creativity is stimulated by childhood experiences in nature.-Last Child in the Woods.

 I don’t think this is limited to just kids.

-I know for a fact that, if I don’t get outside to walk, move around, garden or practice my super-amatuer-iPhoneography skills, I am sadder, crabbier and not much fun to be around.
+I know for a fact that, if I don’t get outside to walk, move around, garden or practice my super-amateur-iPhoneography skills, I am sadder, crabbier and not much fun to be around.
 SO, I self-diagnosed myself with Adult Nature Deficit Disorder and here’s how I am fixing it:

+Gear!
 I bought myself some gear.
 Kinda like when you buy a new outfit and you are more inspired to go out for a night on the town.
 My walking gear does just that.
 I bought:

 A super good quality hiking boot (Itasca brand to be exact)